galette/galettedoc/source/changelogs/galette_06.rst

 0.62 -> 0.63
 ************

-* Changement de leader du projet :-)
+* Project leader has changed :-)
-* Ajout de la gestion des transactions
+* Add transactions management
-* Ajout de la gestion de champs dynamiques, pour ajouter des champs supplémentaires aux fiches adhérents ; ainsi que la traduction des libellés de ces champs
+* Add dynamic fields, to add extra fields to members, as well as their label translation
-* Les membres peuvent désormais s'inscrire eux-mêmes
+* Members can now self subscribe
-* Utilisation du moteur de templates Smarty pour la génération des pages.
-Ceci a causé la ré-écriture de l'ensemble des pages en XHTML
+* Use Smarty templating system to generate pages.
+This causes the rewriting of all pages to XHTML
-* Mise à jour de ADODB de 4.7.1 vers 4.9.2
+* Update ADODB from 4.7.1 to 4.9.2
-* Utilisation des possibilités de gettext pour les traductions
+* Use gettext capabilities for translations
-* Ajout de la traduction espagnole (toutes les chaînes ne sont pas encore traduites)
+* Add spanih translation (all strings are not yet translated)
-* Possibilité d'envoyer un logo personnalisé
+* Capacity to use a custom logo
-* Correction de nombreux bogues
+* Fix of numerous bugs

 ***************
 0.62a -> 0.62.2